s3bw/go-hash-table/README.md

 To resize we create a new hash table roughly half or twice as big as the current, and insert all non-deleted items.

+## Alternative approaches to collision handling

+ - Separate chaining
+ - Open addressing

+### Separate chaining

+Under separate chaining. each bucket contains a linked list.
+When items collide, they are added to the list.
+Methods:

+- `Insert`: hash the key to get the bucket index.
+If there is nothing in that bucket, store the item there.
+If there is already an item there, append the item to the linked list.
+- `Search`: hash the key to get the bucket index.
+Traverse the linked list, comparing each item's key to the search key.
+If the key is found, return the value, else return `nil`.
+- `Delete` hash the key to get the bucket index.
+Traverse the linked list, comparing each item's key to the delete key.
+If the key is found, remove the item from the linked list.
+  If there is only one item in the linked list, place the `nil` pointer in the bucket, to indicate that it is empty.

+This has the advantage of being simple to implement, but is space inefficient.
+Each item has to also store a pointer to the next item in the linked list, or the `nil` pointer if no items come after it.
+This is space wasted on bookkeeping, which could be spent on storing more items.

+### Open addressing

+Open addressing aims to solve the space inefficiency of separate chaining.
+When collisions happen, the collided item is place in some other bucket in the table.
+The bucket that the item is placed into is chosen according to some predetermined rule, which can be repeated when searching for the item.
+There are three common methods for choosing the bucket to insert a collided item into.

+Note: Open addressing can lead to more concise tables with better cache performance than bucketing, but performance will be more brittle as the load factor (ratio of occupancy to capacity) of the hash table starts to get high.

+#### Linear probing

+When a collision occurs, the index is incremented and the item is put in the next available bucket in the array.

+Linear probing offers good cache performance, but suffers from clustering issues.
+Putting collided items in the next available bucket can lead to long contiguous stretches of filled buckets, which need to be iterated over when inserting, searching or deleting.

+#### Quadratic probing

+Similar to linear probing, but instead of putting the collided item in the next available bucket, we try to put it in the buckets whose indexes follow the sequence: `i, i + 1, i + 4, i + 9, i + 16, ... `, where `i` is the original hash of the key.

+Quadratic probing reduces, but does not remove, clustering, and still offers decent cache performance.

+#### Double hashing

+Double hashing aims to solve the clustering problem.
+To do so, we use a second hash function to choose a new index for the item.
+Using a hash function gives us a new bucket, the index of which should be evenly distributed across all buckets.
+This removes clustering, but also removes any boosted cache performance from locality of reference.
+Double hashing is a common method of collision management in production hash tables.

+## How big should a hash table be?

+The hash function maps keys to an integer between `0 -> m -1`.

+With bucketing, `m` should be about the same as the maximum number of items you expect to put into the table.
+With open addressing, make it (say) 30% larger or more.
+Selecting `m` to be a prime number minimizes the danger of a bad hash function.